Types of Glaucoma

-All physicians need be cognizant of another form of glaucoma, closed angle or angle-closure glaucoma, which may present acutely or may be silent and chronic.
-This disorder, quite unrelated to open angle glaucoma, derives entirely from blockade of the trabecular meshwork by the peripheral iris, either by simple and reversible anatomical apposition, or pressing together, of the two tissues or by generally irreversible scarring and adhesion.
-These irreversible fibrotic adhesions may occur after unrecognized long-standing appositional angle closure (chronic angle closure glaucoma) or from other ocular conditions, such as uveitis or neovascularization (secondary angle closure glaucomas).
+All physicians need to be cognizant of another form of glaucoma, closed-angle or angle-closure glaucoma, which may present acutely or may be silent and chronic.
+This disorder, quite unrelated to open-angle glaucoma, derives entirely from blockade of the trabecular meshwork by the peripheral iris, either by simple and reversible anatomical apposition or pressing together, of the two tissues or by generally irreversible scarring and adhesion.
+These irreversible fibrotic adhesions may occur after unrecognized long-standing appositional angle closure (chronic angle-closure glaucoma) or from other ocular conditions, such as uveitis or neovascularization (secondary angle closure glaucomas).

 How is Glaucoma Associated with Ocular Trauma?